pallavi991/pallavi991/README.md

 - 👯 I’m looking to collaborate on startups in blockchain
 - 🤔 I’m looking for help with Web3
 - 💬 Ask me about Blockchain
-- 📫 How to reach me: LinkedIn
+- 📫 How to reach me: https://www.linkedin.com/feed/
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: Anime drawing
 -->